0001-labs/ds-one/website/src/content/docs/start-here/quick-start.md

 ## With Translation Support

-DS one includes built-in internationalization:
+DS one includes built-in internationalization.
+Use the `text` attribute (not `key`) to specify translation keys:

 ```html
 <script type="module">